 The two investment managers’ strategies are:

-- TIML has taken a comprehensive strategy towards full divestment by, for example, applying a fossil fuel screen for its Australasian Equity portfolios it manages on behalf of its clients.
+TIML has taken a comprehensive strategy towards full divestment by, for example, applying a fossil fuel screen for its Australasian Equity portfolios it manages on behalf of its clients.
 This has enabled many large Church Trusts to make substantial progress on divestment.
 It has also applied Environment, Social and Governance screens to help assess companies.

-- The Pension Board researched its response over some 18 months, working with other investment organisations facing similar challenges.
+The Pension Board researched its response over some 18 months, working with other investment organisations facing similar challenges.
 As a result, it has removed coal and tar sands investments from its portfolios, applied ESG screens, and uses Oekom, a German investment research house to rank energy stocks on ESG measures (including climate change policy and size of oil reserves).

 Using those ESG measures, it underweights low scoring companies in its portfolio and overweights high scoring companies.
 It has retained oil and gas investments in broadly the same proportion as they are represented in global stock markets.
 It believes full divestment at this time would run the risk of its portfolios under-performing against their investment benchmarks by more than the limits it sets itself.